Joy-Zhang-0303/Reaction-Wheel-Pendulum-Controller-Simulations/README.md

 ## Overview
-This repo is based on https://github.com/giulioturrisi/Flywheel-Pendulum-Robot The feature is: run the reaction wheel pendulum controller on host ubuntu 22.04 and ROS2 without any virtual environment.
+This repo is based on https://github.com/giulioturrisi/Flywheel-Pendulum-Robot

+The feature is: run the reaction wheel pendulum controller on the host ubuntu 22.04 and raw ROS2 **without any virtual environment**.

 This repo contains the code for controlling both a real and a simulated (in [Mujoco](https://github.com/google-deepmind/mujoco) or [CoppeliaSim](https://www.coppeliarobotics.com/downloads)) flywheel pendulum robot via ROS2.